Uberspace/lab/source/guide_nextcloud.rst

 Downloading
 -----------

-``cd`` to your :manual:`document root <web-documentroot>`, then download the latest release of the Nextcloud and extract it:
+.. note:: This Lab uses a well-known link to the latest NextCloud package.
+You can find more versions and formats on the NextCloud `download page <https://nextcloud.com/install/#instructions-server>`_.

-.. note:: The link to the latest version can be found at Nextcloud's `download page <https://nextcloud.com/install/#instructions-server>`_.
+``cd`` to your :manual:`document root <web-documentroot>`, download the latest Nextcloud release found at `https://download.nextcloud.com/server/releases/latest.tar.bz2 <https://download.nextcloud.com/server/releases/latest.tar.bz2>`_ and extract it on the fly, omitting the top-level directory from the archive:

 .. code-block:: console